Stevenfavour/Linuxfundametal0/README30.md

 ## Github Action and CI/CD -- Best Practices

-In this session, we will be making use of the previous workflow `deploy-codedeploy-prod.yml` to demostrate Github Actions best practices.
+In this session, we will utilize the previous workflow `deploy-codedeploy-prod.yml` to demonstrate GitHub Actions best practices.

 Below is the entire workflow we will be focusing on.